 Outerwear is outerwear, right?
 That depends on who you ask—and what you happen to call your outerwear in the first place.
 There are coats, and then there are jackets, and then there are parkas.
-Where warm winter coats are concerned, there’s definitely no lack of style, comfort, or variety.
+Where the warmest winter coats are concerned, there’s definitely no lack of style, comfort, or variety.

 But how do they differ, really?
 Is there a difference at all?
 Of course!
 Whoever said variety is the spice of life was definitely talking about outerwear.
 While the terms are often used interchangeably, they aren’t actually all the same at all.
 Breaking it down is key if you’re searching for comfortable layering pieces that will keep you warm during different times of the year.
 What’s what, and when should you wear which?
 Here’s a handy guide.